The Quarterback (Glee): Plot

 Santana sings "If I Die Young", but breaks down in hysterics before she can finish.
-Kurt finds her in the auditorium, where she confesses that she regrets not being nicer to Finn.
-Kurt reassures her that Finn cared for her and knew she was a good person; Kurt gives Santana the jacket.
-Puck performs "No Surrender"; Santana then accuses him of stealing Finn's jacket, which Puck denies.
-New Directions places drumsticks on Finn's memorial, where they meet Rachel Berry, who performs "Make You Feel My Love".
-Santana apologizes to Sue, who reveals she is heartbroken Finn died believing she hated him.
-Santana then tells Will that she doubts she will return to Lima.
+Kurt finds Santana in the auditorium as she regrets not being nicer to Finn.
+Kurt reassures that Finn cared for her and knew she was a good person, then gives Santana the jacket; Santana accuses Puck of stealing Finn's jacket, which Puck denies.
+New Directions places drumsticks on Finn's memorial, where they meet Rachel Berry.
+Santana apologizes to Sue, who reveals she is heartbroken Finn died believing she hated him, then tells Will her doubts that she will return to Lima.
 Puck replants the tree and reveals to Beiste that he has joined the Air Force to honor Finn's memory.
-As Puck is leaving, Beiste discovers that he had carved the word "Quarterback" into the tree.
+As Puck leaves, Beiste discovers that he had carved the word "Quarterback" into the tree.

-Rachel confesses to Will that she still talks to Finn.
-She conveys that she is especially uncertain of the future, as she always planned to have a successful Broadway career and "maybe do a Woody Allen movie" before reuniting with Finn in Lima for them to spend the rest of their lives together.
-Will asks her if she ever told Finn her plan.
-Rachel explains that she did not have to because he already knew.
-Will reassures her that although her life might now have a different outcome than the one she planned, it may turn out even better than she expects.
-Rachel disagrees as she had always seen Finn as her one and only soulmate.
-Rachel gives Will a plaque with Finn's picture and a quote of his, which reads, "The show must go...all over the place...or something".
-Will hangs it in the choir room.

-Later at home, Will reveals himself to be the one who took Finn's jacket as he pulls it out of his bag.
+Rachel confesses to Will that she still talks to Finn, conveying she was specially uncertain of the future, having planned to have a successful Broadway career and "maybe do a Woody Allen movie" before reuniting with Finn in Lima to spend the rest of their lives together.
+She gives Will a plaque with Finn's picture and a quote of his, which reads, "The show must go...all over the place...or something.", that Will hangs in the choir room.
+Later at home, Will reveals that he had took Finn's jacket as he pulls it out of his bag.
 Emma finds Will weeping while holding the jacket and comforts him as he grieves.

-A tribute message ends the episode, which reads "Cory Monteith, 1982–2013".